-Art in Public Space after the Corona Crash: Summary of the first public meet-up on 10 June 2020 of art-in-public-space projects and festivals of light discussing the impact and the responses to the Corona pandemic.
+Art in Public Space: Summary of the first public meet-up on 10 June 2020 of art-in-public-space projects and festivals of light discussing the impact and the responses to the Corona pandemic.

 When the Corona pandemic started, within a few days art-in-public-space projects and festivals of light came to a full stop.
 Public events were cancelled, public gatherings were limited, and along with the uncertainty that still accompanies this global health emergency, it is unclear when the public domain will once again be able to host projects and activities.
 In these days, artists, curators, technicians, and producers are discussing how to regain momentum for displaying contemporary art in public space.